storesafe/cordova-sqlite-evmax-build-free/README.md

 Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters and SQL batch API in the near future.
 - -->

-This plugin version uses a special, non-standard Android NDK sqlite database access library (C-language implementation), with some premium improvements to the internal JSON interface between the Javascript and native Android implementation, to provide significant performance and memory usage improvements on the Android platform.
+This plugin version includes workarounds to support super-large INSERT transactions and SELECT results on Android.
+It also uses a special, non-standard Android NDK sqlite database access library (C-language implementation), with some premium improvements to the internal JSON interface between the Javascript and native Android implementation, to provide significant performance and memory usage improvements on the Android platform.

 This plugin version is available under GPL v3 (<https://www.gnu.org/licenses/gpl-3.0.txt>) or super-premium commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
 Contact for commercial license: <sales@storesafe.io>